I doubt there are many places on planet Earth that feel quite like Florida city. This is the southernmost city in the United States, not on an island.

 There’s a petting zoo too, with cows, goats, chickens, and tortoises, and you can purchase feed for these tame animals.

 6. Biscayne National Park

-Located to the east of Florida City, Biscayne National Park is one of South Florida’s most natural areas; 95% of it is ocean and barrier reefs.
+Accessed a few miles east of Florida City, Biscayne National Park is one of South Florida’s great natural properties, made up almost entirely of ocean and barrier reefs.

-Much of the coastline around the park is a maze of inlets and mangrove forests that are vital to protecting the coast from erosion; they’re home to a fantastic variety of animal species as well, and can be explored in the company of expert naturalists.
+Much of the mainland shoreline is a maze of inlets and mangrove forests that are vital to protecting the coast from erosion.
+They’re home to a fantastic variety of animal species as well, and can be explored in the company of expert naturalists.